 This complex distributional arena might encourage proponents of both hypotheses discussed above.
 While Banerjee and Somanathan (2007) treated the provision process as being fundamentally local (and thus a good place to test the diversity hypothesis), others might argue that the power of the state government (and the power of the upper castes in that government) would make discrimination the obvious mechanism.
-While the Indian pattern differs considerably from the ideal types of either central or local provision, it is typical of the type of messy, multi-level distributional process common in many parts of the world.
-In Section Six we will discuss several non-Indian examples of such processes.
+While the Indian pattern differs considerably from the ideal types of either central or local provision, it is typical of the type of messy, multi-level distributional process common in many parts of the world, and of the types of goods discussed in the existing literature.
+In Section 5.3 we will examine a good where the local role is more pronounced than for these four goods.